Antique Maps are maps printed or drawn at least 100 years ago.

 There comes a point for many collectors where they outgrow portfolios and need more space.
 An excellent option is the use of architectural flat file cabinets.
 These cabinets come in a number of styles and materials.
 Some of the best systems are elevated, so that the tops of the cabinets can allow the user to lay maps on top at a reasonable height for viewing.

 Yes.
 We have an open shop in La Jolla, California (15 minutes north of Downtown San Diego).
-For gallery hours, address and directions, please click here.
+For gallery hours, address and directions, please visit our Sell Us Maps page.

 First, select one or two dealers whom you like working with and don't be shy about asking questions.
 A dealer who compliments your interests, personality and enthusiasm will add to your enjoyment.
 Part of enjoying a collection is sharing the experience with people you like and who share your interests.
 Not all dealers are alike.
 No matter how large the dealer's inventory, all have special interests and strengths.